Graph-Learning-Benchmarks/gli/datasets/WN18/README.md

 ## Dataset Description

-The WN18 dataset contains knowledge base relation triples and textual mentions of Freebase entity pairs.
-It has a total of 592,213 triplets with 14,951 entities and 1,345 unique relationships.
+WordNet is a large lexical database of English.
+Nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.
+The WN18 dataset is a subset of WordNet.
+It has a total of 151,442 triplets with 40,943 entities and 18 unique relationships.

 Statistics:
 - Nodes: 40943